dimuthuJayathunga/TaskMaster/README.md

 The application persists task data using local storage.
 Tasks are stored under the key "taskStore" as a JSON string.

 ---

-Please let me know if you need any further information or assistance.